Our leadership and core management have worked together for more than fifteen years, uniting deep industry knowledge with investment expertise.

 Senior VP, Japan Country Head

 Mark Anderson has served as Japan Country Head since starting the Japan business for Pattern Energy in 2014.
 Prior to joining Pattern, Mark worked for more than 11 years with Eurus Energy America Corporation, acting as Senior Vice President, Chief Financial Officer and ultimately Chief Executive Officer.
 There he oversaw the development, ownership, and operation of wind and solar power generation assets in North and South America.
 He has advised on energy and infrastructure-related project finance, privatization, and M&A transactions throughout Malaysia, Hong Kong, and Tokyo.
 Mark has spent more than 15 years living in Japan and speaks and reads Japanese fluently.

-Sarah Webster is Vice President of Investor Relations, Government Relations and Corporate Communications for Pattern Energy.
-She oversees all of Pattern’s government relations at the state, provincial, and federal levels and is also responsible for corporate communications, including media, branding, and corporate social responsibility.
+Sarah Webster is Vice President of External Affairs and Market Intelligence for Pattern Energy.
+She oversees all of Pattern’s government relations at the state, provincial, and federal levels.
+She is also responsible for market intelligence, ESG reporting, and for all external communications, including media relations, marketing, and branding.

 VP, Human Resources